adamschonewille/phys408OpticalCavity/LabNotebook.md

 1. Sketch the beam shape and phase fronts of the cavity mode.
 Where is the focus of this beam?
 Hint: What boundary condition applies to the eigen-modes of the cavity?
     The focus condition of the cavity
 2. At what location should the beam come to a focus in order to best mode match into the cavity?
-    Given that our coupling lens has a focal length of 50cm, and the optical path to the first mirror is
+    Given that our coupling lens has a focal length of 50cm, and the optical path to the first mirror is almost 50cm, we expect the beam to come to a focus just inside the cavity.
 3. Measure the minimum beam width (i.e. the beam waist) at the focus using a knife-edge measurement (See the write-up provided on the lab webpage that discusses a knife-edge measurement).

 4. What beam waist should you have in order to best mode match into the cavity?
 Hint: Your answer might depend on the length of your cavity.
 Be sure to specify what length (or lengths) you have decided to use.